thedynamiclinker/sudocode/usr/sbin/r8n.md

 # will be subject to this endless
 # light, for the new root makes
 # no distinction between the
-# privilege of those within in.
+# privilege of those within it.
 echo 100 | sudo tee /sys/class/backlight/brightness
 sudo: command not found